Info for

 PROGRAM OUTCOME HIGHLIGHTS

-• Gain practical experience working with real clients in the development of advertising and promotional strategies that achieve specific objectives.
+• Gain practical experience working with real clients in the development of advertising and promotional campaigns that achieve specific objectives.

-• Utilize industry standard software to develop and produce creative materials for a variety of media formats.
+• Utilize the latest industry tools to develop content for a variety of media platforms

 • Collaboratively develop and present fully integrated communication plans.

-• Perform segmentation analyses to identify potential markets and target audiences and create detailed audience profiles (personas) using a variety of research sources.
+• Perform segmentation analyses to identify potential markets and target audiences and create detailed audience profiles (consumer personas) using a variety of research sources.

-• Understand current Canadian laws, practices, and support organizations that exist to protect consumers and businesses.
+• Understand current Canadian advertising laws and standards, as well as the support organizations responsible for protecting consumers and businesses.

 This includes: